 a “more perfect Union” was Virginia.
 Thomas Jefferson and James Madison were

 Virginians, and slaveholders.
-Thus, the primary authors of the
+The primary authors of the

-foundational documents of then-fledgling Union knew full well what it would take
+foundational documents of the fledgling Union knew full well what it would take

 to seal the deal.
 Virginians would have to be assured that they could keep their